Advertiser Disclosure

 Visiting the Kimpton EPIC in Miami is an annual thing for me, so I can easily maximize the new $250 hotel credit.

-Additionally, I receive a $500 The Edit by Chase Travel credit, split into $250 biannual credits (with a 2-night minimum required).
+Additionally, I receive up to a $500 The Edit by Chase Travel credit, split into $250 credits (with a 2-night minimum required).
 It’s basically Chase’s equivalent to Amex Fine Hotels + Resorts, with a curated mix of high-end properties offering cardholder perks such as daily breakfast for 2, a $100 property credit for dining, spa, or on-site activities, room upgrades at check-in when available, early check-in and late checkout when available, and complimentary Wi-Fi.

 I travel enough that I expect to easily use both of these hotel credits each year.
 They’re straightforward, recurring savings on trips I’m already planning on taking, which is precisely why they carry so much weight for me heading into 2026.